t1/junit-5-structure-demo/README.md

 ## Example: Testing a Parser With Three Methods for Four Documents

-Let's take a parser for a stream of documents (like in YAML) as an example.
+Let's take a parser for a stream of documents (like in YAML) as an example test subject.
 It has three methods:

 ```java
 public class Parser {